Maurice Thorez: In power

 Thorez (front row, third from right) as Deputy Prime Minister in the government of Paul Ramadier, 1947.

 Forming a popular front with the Socialist Party in the 1945 elections, Thorez became vice premier of France from 1946 to 1947.

+Thorez supported the Democratic Republic of Vietnam in the First Indochina War, but did not fully support the DRV because Thorez and other PCF members wanted to keep their positions as ministers.

 By 1947 a combination of the emerging Cold War between the United States and the Soviet Union and growing social conflicts in France, linked to the increasing gap between wages and prices, put the three party union (SFIO, PCF and MRP) under heavy pressure, culminating in the May 1947 crisis.
-Prime Minister Paul Ramadier received threats from the United States that the presence of Communist ministers in the government would have consequences, such as the blocking of U.S. aid from the coming Marshall Plan, or worse: "I told Ramadier," Jefferson Caffery, then U.S. ambassador to France, wrote in his diary, "no Communists in gov. or else."
+Prime Minister Paul Ramadier received threats from the United States that the presence of Communist ministers in the government would have consequences, such as the blocking of U.S. aid from the coming Marshall Plan, or worse: "I told Ramadier," Jefferson Caffery, then US ambassador to France, wrote in his diary, "no Communists in gov. or else."

 Simultaneously, the 1947 strikes in France caused rumours to spread among the non-Communist members of the government that the PCF would attempt a coup d'état on 1 May: Jules Moch, SFIO Public Works Minister, claimed to have "certain information" on preparations of a coup by the PCF.
 Ramadier is alleged to have worked secretly with Georges Revers, the Army Chief of Staff, to set up a secret transport and communications network within the military to safeguard against such a coup, all without the knowledge of François Billoux, the Communist Minister of Defence.
 The crisis was also escalated by the beginnings of the colonial war in Vietnam, with the communist deputies in the National Assembly voting against the war.

 Combined, that led Ramadier to look for a pretext to dismiss Thorez and his colleagues from the ruling coalition.
 On 4 May, the PCF ministers voted against the government over deflationary policies such as wage and price controls, which was given as the reason for the PCF ministers being forced out of the ruling coalition on 7 May 1947.
 Thorez later recalled the May 1947 events:

 All my colleagues were full of praises and kindnesses for us – they were prodigal with their declarations of appeasement.
 Ramadier told us: 'I have no reproaches to make of you.
 You have always been loyal.'
 And Teitgen came forward to say 'We shall miss you a lot!'
 They all threw flowers on us, the better to bury us.
 I knew that Ramadier was cooking up something bad, but never did I think he'd go this far…